Saint-Raymond, Quebec: First settlements

-It was in the spring of 1831 that the four men first left their home for the land the Huron had told them about.
+It was in the spring of 1831 that the four men first left their home for the land the Wendat had told them about.
 Once arrived, they shared the land among themselves.
 They spent the summers of 1831 and 1832 clearing the land.
 The four men went back to Ancienne-Lorette during the winters.
 In 1833, the women came with them to help prepare a permanent settlement.
 Other people subsequently came from the Ancienne-Lorette region.